c2FmZQ/c2FmZQ/README.md

 actually sharing with an attacker.
 The client application lets the user verify the contact's public key before sharing.

-When viewing a shared album, the app / user has to trust that the shared content is "safe".
+When viewing a shared album, the client has to trust that the shared content is "safe".
 Since the server can't decrypt the content, it has no way to sanitize it either.
 A malicious user _could_ share content that aims to exploit some unpatched vulnerability in the client's code.